brevzin/cpp_proposals/3491_define_static/define-static.md

 :::
 :::

-Add to the new clause [meta.define.static]
+Add to the new subclause [meta.define.static]

 ::: std
 ::: addu